by Jerry Fresia

 Every once in a while I come across an article in the blogosphere that mirrors my own thinking on a certain topic, but has a different way of explaining it.
-This month, with the artist’s permission, I am reproducing a post by Jerry Fresia.
-His discussion of the choices one has when painting the sun — with an emphasis either on value or color — is very similar to the section in my book, How Value Effects Color Identity (page 114–117).
+With the artist’s permission, I am reproducing a post by Jerry Fresia.
+His discussion of the choices one has when painting the sun — whether to place the emphasis on value or color — is very similar to the section in my book, How Value Effects Color Identity (page 114–117).
 His painting, Winter Glow, is also featured in my book, page 147.

 Jerry Fresia runs art gallery and painting school that promotes the Impressionist experience in Lake Como, Italy.
 See his artwork, visit his blog, and find out more about his school at fresia.com.

 If you paint the sun, you are always confronted with a specific choice: you either have to establish the correct value relationship by making the sun very light on your canvas, or you must go for the color, in which case the value relationship will not be right, but the color relationship will be closer to the truth.